 The placement of the catheter requires technical skill and knowledge, particularly in small or dehydrated pets (the veins in these pets are small and damage easily).
 Improper placement of the catheter can literally cause more harm than good.
 Our nurses excel at placing I.V. catheters in all species.

-Because the catheter is introduced directly into the venous system, it must be placed in an aseptic (very clean) manner.
-Comfort is also important when placing the catheter due to the small nature of some of our patients and the duration the catheter must stay in the vein.
+Because the catheter is introduced directly into the venous system, it must be placed in an aseptic (sterile) manner.
+Comfort is also important when placing the catheter due to the small nature of some of our patients, and the duration the catheter must stay in the vein.
 This tape and catheter is constantly monitored by our staff for comfort and sterility.
 After 3-5 days we usually replace the catheter in order to minimize the chance of the catheter causing an infection.

 I.V. catheters are usually placed in one of three veins:

-This is by far the most common vein to use.
+Cephalic Vein-This is by far the most common vein to use.
 It runs along the top of the foreleg of dogs and cats.
 The illustration below shows the placement of this catheter in a large dog.

-This vein is in the neck.
+Jugular vein-This vein is in the neck.
 A catheter placed in this vein allows longer term use and the ability to give larger volumes of medication with different viscosity’s.